Check your inbox.

 • Be extra cautious when driving on the other side of the road - you will be positioned on the outside of the road rather than the centre, which changes what you can see and how you drive

-• Pack a fluorescent jacket - in many EU countries you are required to wear one if you break down or assist someone else who has broken down
+• Pack a fluorescent jacket - in many EU countries, you are required to wear one if you break down or assist someone else who has broken down

 • Have a safety check before you go, with a working spare tyre and all the necessary equipment to change it.
-Also ensure your water and oil levels are sufficient for your trip
+Also, ensure your water and oil levels are sufficient for your trip

 • Make sure you have sufficient breakdown cover

 • Choose a reputable car hire company, even if it costs a little more.
 Although cheaper prices may be tempting, it can be harder to follow up any issues once you've returned home.
-Ideally, use a large chain that has a base in Britain too as they will have formal customer service departments and are likely to be more easily contactable
+Ideally, use a large chain that has a base in Britain too, as they will have formal customer service departments and are likely to be more easily contactable

 • Note that some companies set a minimum age for the hirer and driver, some as high as 25 years old.
-You may also have needed to hold your full drivers licence for at least two years
+You may also have needed to hold your full driving licence for at least two years

 • Familiarise yourself with the car before you leave the car park.
-Check that you know how to reverse, as well as where the lights, hazards, windscreen wipers etc. are so that you don't end up being caught by surprise on the roads
+Check that you know how to reverse, as well as where the lights, hazards, windscreen wipers, etc., are so that you don't end up being caught by surprise on the roads

-Parking fines
+Parking Fines

 If you receive a parking fine when in a hired car, it is likely that the hire company will pay these costs, but you will be liable for all fees.
 They will have your card details from your payment, so they will take these payments directly from you, as well as an admin fee.